What is Satiety?

 If you’re currently eating a highly processed diet with less than 15% protein, the level 1 protein recipes might be a great place to start.
 Level 2 might be a great place to start if you’re already eating a reasonably healthy diet.

-Once you consistently stick to these recipes without excessive hunger or going off plan, you can level up to higher protein and more nutrient-dense recipes.
+Once you consistently follow these recipes without excessive hunger or going off plan, you can level up to higher-protein and more nutrient-dense recipes.

 Summary